 The government's proposals to increase probate fees are also discussed.

-The Law Society has organised a campaign to encourage members of the profession to write to their MP to highlight their concerns using our online tool.
+We have organised a campaign to encourage members of the profession to write to their MP to highlight their concerns using our online tool.

 Ian Bond is director and head of trusts and estates at Talbots Law.
 He specialises in private work including: wills and wealth planning; the creation and administration of trusts and estates; and the preparation of lasting powers of attorney and other Court of Protection work.